Golden Age Collectables: History

 Established in 1961, Golden Age Collectables is billed as the oldest comic book shop in the world.
-Ron Dyke has owned the business since 1971.
+Rod Dyke has owned the business since 1971.
 The Seattle Times described him as a co-owner in 2008.
 His wife Colleen Dyke also helps run the business.

 Reception

 In Seattle Family Adventures: City Escapades, Day Trips, Weekend Getaways, and Itineraries for Fun-Loving Families (2017), Kate Calamusa said a visit to the shop "is sure to bring out everyone's inner kid with its extensive collection of comics, toys, and games".
 In his 2020 book Moon Pacific Coast Highway Road Trip: California, Oregon & Washington, Ian Anderson called Golden Age "a throwback where just about everything is nostalgic", with "kitschy items from lunch boxes to bobbleheads".
 He recommended, "Step inside to summon your inner nerd.